Vapok/AdventureBackpacks/PATCHNOTES.md

 # Adventure Backpacks Patchnotes

+# 1.6.4.0 - Bug Fixes + Spanish Language Translation
+* Adds Spanish Language Translation File
+  * Thanks to Esdac (on Discord) and lopezp9492 (GitHub) for contributions.
+* Fixes Take All Deletion of Backpacks when Targeted Container is Full
+* Fixes Gravestone Take All Duplications (same issue as above, but with Thor watching)
+* JewelCrafting removes status effects without regard for other mods that might be using it.
+Defensively guarded RemoveStatusEffects to ensure no unnecessary removal.
+* Configuration File is generated with split section names accidently.
+Now section names in the config file itself should all be in English, and Configuration Manager should show localized Section Names.
+  * May or may not have an overall effect on random drops occuring.
+  * I have tested Config setting Drops Enabled/Disabled extensively and it is absolutely disabling drops if not enabled.

 # 1.6.3.0 - Key/Door Detection - Performance Tuning
 * Keys stored in **Equipped Backpack** are detected for purposes of entering through doors. (e.g. Swamp Key opens Crypts).
   * Keys stored in backpacks NOT equipped, will be hidden from detection.